Emeline (1864)

 Final Voyage

-The three masted schooner Emeline, #7492, capsized August 8, 1896.
-The Emeline had been bound for a Kenosha tannery with a load of tamarak bark from Charlevoix, Michigan.
+The three-masted schooner Emeline, #7492, capsized on August 8, 1896.
+The Emeline had been bound for the Allen and Sons Tannery in Kenosha, Wisconsin with a load of tamarack bark from Charlevoix, Michigan.
 When about twenty to twenty-five miles southeast of Bailey's Harbor, the vessel was struck by a squall out of the northwest and knocked over onto her starboard beam end.
-Her deck load of bark rolled off, she then righted herself only to capsize to her port side.
+Her deck load of bark rolled off, she then righted herself only to capsize again to her port side.
 The captain and three crew members were able to save themselves by launching the yawl boat and rowing to Bailey's Harbor.
 The schooner Charles Foster happened by the Emeline after the crew had rowed away and as a result mistakenly reported to the press that the crew had probably been lost.

 The tug Sydney Smith from Sturgeon Bay was sent out by the Life Saving Station keeper the next day to locate and tow the Emeline into Bailey's Harbor.
 The vessel was found awash and drifting on the open lake.
 An attempt was made to right her by pulling on the mast, but this only broke the mast.
 The schooner Nancy Dell was used to right her but she rolled over again that night.
 By August 22, the schooner sank off Anclam's Pier, in Baileys Harbor, in 21 feet of water.
-Only her gunwales , two remaining masts and spars showed above the surface.
+Only the vessel's gunwales, two remaining masts, and spars showed above the surface.
+The schooner's final owner Adam Abrahamson had no money to raise the ship, no money to pay the crew and the cargo was uninsured, therefore the wreck of the Emeline was abandoned.

 Today

 By January of 1897, the wreck of the Emeline had broken into pieces.
-The forward section of the wreck remained where it had sank, the stern section had moved 600 feet north working its way towards shore.
+The forward section of the wreck remained where it had sunk, the stern section had moved 600 feet north working its way toward shore.
 It sat 400 feet west of the range light, in 19 feet of water.
 In 1903, Captain Thomas Isabell retrieved the anchors from the wreck.

-Today, the vessel sits upright, with many of its hull components intact.
-Many more are beneath the sand.
+Longtime known as the "Anclam Pier Wreck", today the vessel sits upright, with many of its hull components intact.
+Many more remain beneath the sand.

 Nearby